YGNAUH/WebFront/css/ReadMe.md

 * margin form: t-rl-b, tb-rl
 * padding: instead of non-color as margin, padding has a color

+###0313：
+* in the button: line-height and height keeps the same to ensure the text is in the center up and down
+* The left component should be written first

 My final project Tribute page could be found here https://codepen.io/ygnauh/pen/yLVEYev
+There is also an Ali miniproject uploaded in my Github